Freediving Coaches of Asia: Your Stepping Stone to a Diving Career

 Our Vision

-To empower our 20% swimming population the tools to teach swimming to the 80% that still has to learn it.
+To empower our 20% swimming population to teach swimming to the 80% that still has to learn it.

 To foster respect for life.
 Respect for fellow humans, for animals, for nature in general and for our personal well-being, own mind and health.